-Morley is around 5 miles south-south-west of
+Morley is around 5 miles south-south-west of Leeds, 6 miles north-west of Wakefield and 8 miles south-east of Bradford.

 In the centre of the town, the grand Morley Town Hall, completed in 1895, is an impressive grade I listed building with a domed clock tower and concert hall, which continues to be a popular venue for brass band and other concerts.